 Even if tapeworms are found treatment is rarely needed.

 If treatment is decided upon there are two potential ways to control them:

 - Identify the species of tapeworm involved and target their other host e.g. flies (Red Top Fly Traps work really well to reduce fly numbers – Ed.)

 The next question many owners ask is ‘can I use Flubenvet to treat tapeworms?’

 Flubenvet is not licensed against tapeworms and there are conflicting articles as to whether or not its ingredient Flubendazole kills tapeworms.
 As a vet, my first approach is to try Flubenvet as it is a licensed wormer for poultry and if that doesn’t work then Praziquantel should be used.
-Praziquantel is not licensed for use in poultry and if used owners need to do so under the prescription of their vet who will advise upon a suitable egg withdrawl period (by law this must be at least 7 days).
+Praziquantel is not licensed for use in poultry and if used owners need to do so under the prescription of their vet who will advise upon a suitable egg withdrawal period (by law this must be at least 7 days).
 Praziquantel is commonly used to treat tapeworms in other pets.

 Aside from tapeworm, owners also enquire about the effect of fluke on backyard fowl.

-There are several species of fluke that can infect poultry, however such infection is rare and is mostly related to water fowl which will eat infected slugs and snails.
+There are several species of fluke that can infect poultry, however, such infection is rare and is mostly related to waterfowl which will eat infected slugs and snails.
 Unlike in cattle and sheep whereby the fluke damages the liver, in poultry the fluke infests and damages the large and small intestines.
-In large numbers fluke can cause diarrhoea, weight loss and loss in egg production.
+In large numbers, fluke can cause diarrhoea, weight loss and loss in egg production.